rockset/rockset-python-client/docs/VirtualInstancesApi.md

 Get Collection Mount

-[beta] Retrieve a mount on this virtual instance.
+Retrieve a mount on this virtual instance.

 ### Example